juliavinai/juliavinai/README.md

 ### hi, I’m Julia

-I’m an incessantly curious human, currently studying network engineering, with a growing interest in machine learning and intelligent systems.
+I’m an incessantly curious person, currently studying network engineering, with a growing interest in machine learning and intelligent systems.

 ---